 No. People often think the temperature gauge reports engine temperature when it really is only reading the coolant temperature.
 With water-based antifreeze, the temperature gauge must be watched because when it gets too hot, the antifreeze will boil within the system allowing the engine to overheat.
 Evans Coolant will not create vapor; it remains in its liquid state, ensuring constant liquid-to-metal contact, maintaining its ability to draw heat from the engine keep metal temperatures under control.

 Possibly.
 Vehicle manufacturers set the engine control on some models to trigger "limp mode" at certain coolant temperature levels.
 In limp mode, power is reduced so the engine creates less heat to allow the cooling system to catch up.
 These settings are based on the failure point of water-based antifreeze, whereas Evans’ higher boiling point allows safe operation at higher temps.
 Vehicles in powersports that incorporate limp mode programming are usually the larger ATVs, UTVs, and snowmobiles.
 Teams that race these machines with Evans Coolant defeat the limp mode function because it is not needed to protect their engines.

 Will the use of Evans potentially melt plastic parts?

 This is not typically a recreational rider's issue.
 If the radiators get clogged with mud and the rider keeps pushing, the coolant temperature will go up.
-With water-based antifreeze, the bike can overheat, and the rider will need to stop, or damage may occur.
+With water-based antifreeze, the bike can overheat, and the rider will need to stop to prevent damage from occurring.
 With Evans Coolant, the only issue with high coolant temperatures is the potential of plastic part failure.
-The "T" or "Y" plastic hose connectors that connect 3 hoses together can melt under extremeconditions, typically in tough racing conditions like a mud race.
+The "T" or "Y" plastic hose connectors that connect 3 hoses together can melt under extreme conditions, typically in tough racing conditions like a mud race.
 A silicone hose kit that eliminates the plastic fittings and an aftermarket pump impeller will alleviate the issue.